Nelbert442/dero-golang-pool/README.md

 #### Features
 * Developed in Golang
+* Utilizing Graviton for backend, built and supported by deroproject core team
 * In-built http server for web UI
 * Mining hardware monitoring, track if workers are sick
 * Keep track of accepts, rejects and block stats